Frequently Asked Questions

 If an older sibling has specific permission and the student is responsible for transporting the child(ren) home they may sign out and pick them up from ASC.
 Under no circumstances should an elementary student be taken to wait on the high school side.

-No, students are to wait in the high school commons area until their ride has come.
+No, after dismissal high school students are to wait in a designated area until their ride has come.
 Students should remain there unless they are participating in an afterschool activity or under the supervision of a teacher or staff member.
-All students must exit the building Monday through Thursday by 6:00 p.m. unless they are participating in an afterschool activity or under the supervision of a teacher or staff member.
+All students must exit the building Monday through Thursday by 6:00 p.m., unless they are participating in an afterschool activity or under the supervision of a teacher or staff member.

 Students must sign out when leaving before the end of the school day.
 For elementary and middle school students this must be by a parent or guardian.
 If the student returns from an appointment, they must sign in.
 If a high school student is leaving before the end of the day, even if they only have a study hall remaining, they must sign out to avoid being marked absent.
 When students sign out they must leave the building.